Risper8/Risper8/README.md

 Git, Docker, Postman, Jupyter Notebook, Google Colab, VS Code, Chromadb

 ## Projects
-Here are some of my notable projects:
+Here are some of my projects:
 1. [YOUR AI CHATBOT](https://github.com/Risper8/YOURAI_RAGCHAT) -  Your AI Chat is a Retrieval-Augmented Generation (RAG) application designed to help learners understand artificial intelligence (AI) in depth by answering questions about AI concepts.

 2. [Computer Vision Projects](https://github.com/Risper8/Computer-Vision-Projects) - This is a repository that contains a portfolio of my computer vision projects.
 This includes image classification, image segmentation, and object detection.
 It's a work in progress.